protyposis/MediaPlayer-Extended/README.md

 ### Gradle ###

-To use this library in your own project, check out the repository and either include the required gradle modules directly, or run `gradlew publishDebugSnapshotPublicationToMavenLocal` to compile and install the modules to your local Maven repository and add one or more of the following dependencies:
+To use this library in your own project, you can either (1) fetch the modules from the JCenter central Maven repository, or checkout the Git repository and (2) install the modules to your local Maven repository or (3) include the required gradle modules directly.

+#### JCenter repository ####

+The [JCenter](https://bintray.com/bintray/jcenter) Maven repository contains release builds of the library, usage is similar to any other Maven dependency:

+    repositories {
+        ...
+        jcenter()
+    }

+    dependencies {
+        ...
+        compile 'at.aau.itec.android.mediaplayer:mediaplayer:1.3.2'
+        compile 'at.aau.itec.android.mediaplayer:mediaplayer-dash:1.3.2'
+        compile 'at.aau.itec.android.mediaplayer:mediaplayer-gles:1.3.2'
+        compile 'at.aau.itec.android.mediaplayer:mediaplayer-gles-flowabs:1.3.2'
+        compile 'at.aau.itec.android.mediaplayer:mediaplayer-gles-qrmarker:1.3.2'
+    }

+#### Local Maven repository ####

+Run `gradlew publishMavenPublicationToMavenLocal` to compile and install the modules to your local Maven repository and add one or more of the following dependencies:

     repositories {
         ...